 There will be NO REFUNDS OR CREDITS FOR HURRICANE EVACUATIONS.
 Whether you own property, run a business, or rent a cottage on Hatteras Island, the threat of a hurricane is always present during certain months of the year, and we all assume this risk.
 Therefore, we suggest you consider Travel Protection Insurance to secure your vacation investment and eliminate your financial risk.
 There will be no refunds of any kind for hurricane evacuations.
 According to the North Carolina Vacation Rental Act, in the event of a mandatory evacuation, “The tenant shall not be entitled to a refund if: i.e. prior to the Tenant taking possession of the property, the Tenant refused insurance offered by the landlord or real estate broker that would have compensated him or her for losses or damages resulting in loss of use of the property due to a mandatory evacuation order; or i.e. the Tenant purchased insurance offered by the landlord or real estate broker.”
 This means that no refunds will be given either by Outer Beaches Realty or the landlord if you either buy or refuse to buy insurance.
 Please consider travel protection insurance, which will reimburse you for lost vacation time, to avoid this risk.

-During periods of evacuation you may visit our homepage for twice daily alerts or call the Outer Beaches Realty main office at 800-627-3150 for frequent updates of the storm and important information via our automated voice mail system.
+During periods of evacuation you may visit this page for alerts or call the Outer Beaches Realty main office at 800-627-1850 for frequent updates of the storm and important information via our automated voicemail system.

 *Please note: If severe weather threatens our Island and circumstances beyond our control cause you to remain at a cottage, please follow the above steps.
 Seek high ground to park your vehicle (or vehicles) on so they aren’t damaged by floodwaters.